natnathania/Codewords-2020/Week_12/readme.md

 ## Reflection
 Codewords has been such a great studio.
 Both Andy and Karen passionately taught us different ways of how we read and to code words.
 I was always scared of coding again since Slave to the Algorithm studio last year.
 Even though it was a great experience, it made me feel overwhelmed.
 However I didnt want to give up and I think coding is the future of design, and thus I decided that I should keep on learning about it.

 As we started this studio the first few weeks, we touched on experiencing virtual spaces since we cant physically meet each other as well.
-Once we jumped on this I felt like this was going to be a good studio and especially Mini Melbourne and Animal Crossing was my favorite!
+Once we jumped on this I felt like this was going to be a great studio and especially Mini Melbourne and Animal Crossing was my favorite!
+Not only was this a game for our learning experience, but it was also a great way to bond with each other even when we are apart.

-The way I see digital text would be different now especially because we have dug into the relationship between code and words.
+Week by week we kept on going further into the relationship between code and words and every class I would always learn something new.
+With having very little amount of skills in p5.js, I would always be amazed with the amount of possibilities we could make through this platform.
+There were many roadblocks and challenges that I went through, making me feel frustrated at times, but at the end it was worth it.
+Now that I've been exposed on the countless possibilities of reading,

 From Minecraft, Animal Crossing,